learn when to post on Instagram for optimal engagement

 There are a variety of schools of thought and there are a lot of factors involved in this decision.
-There are 2 main elements:
+There are two main elements.

 The key is: Quality over Quantity.
-So, if you don’t have a quality photo in your niche it’s always better to not post.
+If you don’t have a quality photo in your niche it’s always better to not post.
 Every post has the power to help or hurt.
 If it isn’t helping it’s hurting.
 Instagram is unforgiving and fickle.
-One post your followers don’t love and a percentage of them may easily hit “unfollow”.
+One post your followers don’t love and a percentage of them may easily hit “unfollow.”

 How We Determine Our Best Posting Times

 WhenToPost is the name of the app we use.
 This app is free in the app store.
 There are paid aspects within this app that we don’t pay for.
 The main features are all you need, and they are free.
-We just ignore the other features.
+We don’t use the other features.
 We use this information as a guide.
 It helps because of the following:

 1. Each day has different optimal times.